Erovnuli Liga 2: Performance per club

-Since the restructuring into Liga 2 in 2017, 21 teams have spent at least one season in the division, including five of the ten clubs competing in the 2022 Erovnuli Liga.
+Since the restructuring into Liga 2 in 2017, 27 teams will have spent at least one season in the division by 2025, including six of the ten clubs competing in the 2025 Erovnuli Liga.

 Expelled from the league in May 2022 for match fixing.

-The current status of these clubs as of 2022:
+The current status of these clubs as of 2025:

-Top Goalscorers
+Top goalscorers

 Sponsors

-In 2019 the Football Federation signed a sponsorship deal with Crystalbet.
+In 2019, the Football Federation signed a sponsorship deal with Crystalbet.
 For this reason the league has since been formally referred to as Crystalbet Erovnuli Liga 2.